Israel releases Palestinian prisoners, sends negotiators to Cairo

 Following the exchange on Thursday, Israel announced it was sending a delegation to the Egyptian capital for talks with mediators.

-Israel Foreign Minister Gideon Saar told reporters in Jerusalem the delegation would travel to Egypt to see whether there was common ground to negotiate an extension to the first phase of the truce.
+Earlier on Thursday, Israel Foreign Minister Gideon Saar told reporters in Jerusalem the delegation would travel to Egypt to see whether there was common ground to negotiate an extension to the first phase of the truce.

 “We said we are ready to make the framework longer in return to release more hostages.
 If it is possible, we’ll do that.”